What kind of film would you choose for a satellite?

 Simply put, Kapton tape is a brand-name version of polyimide tape.
-Kapton tape is a type of polyimide tape, but it's far from the only one, although it might be the most popular variant used across industries.
+Although it might be the most popular variant used across industries, Kapton tape is far from the only type of polyimide tape.

 What Is Polyimide Tape?

-Polyimide tape is one of the most heat-resistant adhesives available on the market.
+Polyimide tape is known for its extreme adhesion as one of the most heat-resistant adhesives available on the market.
 It performs at peak strength over a range of high temperatures without losing its adhesiveness or leaving leftover residue.

 POLYIMIDE TAPE SPECIFICATIONS

+Polyimide tape generally has a thickness of about 0.095mm without the liner, and 0.1mm with it, making it one of the thinnest insulators ever.
 The tape strength is about 200 kPa, with a dielectric strength of 6.5 kV.
 It uses a silicone adhesive to ensure the strongest stick.
 The adhesive strength comes in around 6N.

 WHY IS POLYIMIDE TAPE SO EFFECTIVE?